 Attend The Universities One Day Football Camp

 This is the best way for you to get exposure from college football coaches and get recruited.
-You need to plan when you’re going to take a trip to each university to attend their one day or three-day football camp.
+It would be best if you planned when you would take a trip to each university to attend their one-day or three-day football camp.

-Every college football program holds a one-day camp or another camp which will last a couple of days.
+Many college football programs hold a one-day camp or another camp that will last a couple of days.
 This is the best recruiting tool for college coaches.
 This gives football coaches the time to observe every recruit in person.
-Alabama Crimson Tide, Oklahoma Sooners, Oregon Ducks, Ohio State Buckeyes are just some of the universities that hold competitive one-day football camps.
+Alabama Crimson Tide, USC Trojans, and Oregon Ducks are just some of the universities that hold competitive one-day football camps.

-What better way to get exposure by college football coaches than showing your skills and talents on their campus?
-And what better way for you to decide if that school is going to be the right fit for you!
+What better way to get exposure from college football coaches than showing your skills and talents on their campus?
+And what better way to decide if that school will be the right fit for you?

 According to Alabama Head Coach Nick Saban, he said, “It’s important to see a guy in person.
-It has been minimized dramatically for the head coach now not being able to go out for spring recruiting.
-For me to see a guy, the only way I can see them is if they come to our camp.”
+It has been minimized dramatically for the head coach not being able to go out for spring recruiting.
+For me to see a guy, I can only see them if they come to our camp.”

-The reason football camps can help you obtain a college football scholarship is because it allows the coaches at that school to get an in person look at you so they can see your football skills and athleticism up front.
-They’re also going to be looking at how you conduct yourself, how you react to plays, how hard you’re working, and your leadership skills.
-Football camps have increased in popularity that many college football coaches won’t offer athletes until they see them up front in person.
-That’s why it’s extremely important for you to attend as many camps as you possibly can.
+Football camps can help you obtain a college football scholarship because it allows the coaches at that school to get an in-person look at you so they can see your football skills and athleticism up front.
+They will also examine how you conduct yourself, react to plays, work hard, and develop leadership skills.
+Football camps have increased in popularity and many college football coaches won’t offer athletes until they see them up front in person.
+That’s why you need to attend as many camps as possible.

 Get Recruited For Football Tip #8